chaimaselmi33/MoviesApp/README.md

 # How To Run
 ## Client-Side App
-1- Install the app dependencies install app dependencies run:\
+1- Install the app dependencies
+To install app dependencies run:\
-`npm install`
+`npm install`\
 2- Development server
-start development server run:\
+To start developement server on http://127.0.0.1:4200 run:\
-`ng serve`
+`ng serve`\
 3- Build
-build the app run:\
+To build the app run:\
-`ng build `
+`ng build `\
-The build artifacts will be stored in the dist/ directory.
+The build artifacts will be stored in the dist/ directory, use the --prod flag for a production build.
 ## Server-Side App
+To run the springboot application open the project in eclipse IDE then run the main clas.
+There are several ways to run a Spring Boot application on your local machine.
+One way is to execute the main method in the de.codecentric.springbootsample.Application class from your IDE
+# Feachers
+The user can:\
+Diplay the list of all movies (Pagination included) Display movies by category (Pagination included) Display movie details
+Search a movie by its title